 The need to avoid blackouts and grid shutdown due to frequent maintenance and washing – especially in industrial, desert and coastal zones – has led industry to look for new insulator solutions.
 While the majority of insulators currently in service worldwide are porcelain, application of polymeric/composite insulators has increased rapidly.
 The hybrid class of insulator combines both technologies in a single unit that offers the high mechanical strength, stability and longevity of a porcelain core with the excellent pollution performance of a silicone housing.

-This edited article contributed to INMR by Eduardo R. Hilsdorf of PPC Insulators – Isoladores Santana in Brazil and Guilherme Cunha da Silva of Lactec Institute of Technology for Development reviews 15 years of manufacturing as well as related field experience with hybrid insulators on distribution lines.
+This edited recent contribution to INMR by Eduardo R. Hilsdorf of PPC Insulators – Isoladores Santana in Brazil and Guilherme Cunha da Silva of Lactec Institute of Technology for Development reviews 15 years of manufacturing as well as related field experience with hybrid insulators on distribution lines.

 Background & Standards